Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

 RNNs have been used extensively to share parameters across the conditional distributions of autoregressive models.
 Examples of RNN-based autoregressive models include distribution estimators \citep{larochelle2011neural, uria2013rnade, uria2014deep}, sequence models \citep{mikolov2010recurrent, graves2013generating, sutskever2014seq2seq}, and image/video models \citep{theis2015generative, van2016pixel, kalchbrenner2016video}. \Cref{sec:ar_models_and_ar_flows} discusses the relationship between autoregressive models and autoregressive flows in detail.

 In the autoregressive-flows literature, RNN-based conditioners have been proposed by e.g.\ \citet{oliva2018tan} and \citet{iaf}, but are relatively uncommon compared to alternatives.
-The main downside of RNN-based conditioners is that they turn an inherently parallel computation into a sequential one.
-Each state $\vs_i$ must be computed sequentially even though each $\vh_i$ can be computed independently and in parallel from $\rvz_{<i}$.
-Since this recurrent computation involves $\bigo{D}$ steps, it can be slow for high-dimensional data such as images or videos.
+The main downside of RNN-based conditioners is that they turn an inherently parallel computation into a sequential one: the states $\vs_1, \ldots, \vs_D$ must be computed sequentially, even though each $\vh_i$ can in principle be computed independently and in parallel from $\rvz_{<i}$.
+Since this recurrent computation involves $\bigo{D}$ sequential steps, it can be slow for high-dimensional data such as images or videos.